I was fortunate to be able to get away to Speyside for a couple of days, flying up to Aberdeen on the evening flight from Birmingham.

 My first nights stay was at the Huntley Hotel, needless to say a little ‘dramming’ went on!
 Other customers joined in the fun and the Landlord clearly hadn’t sold so much single malt for a long, long time!
 Whiskies that stood out were the predictable Springbank 12 years old, Ardmore 91 Macphails and Glen Scotia 12 year old from the old style bottle.

-My first stop next morning was the almost out of the way Glendronach Distillery, recently taken over by BenRiach’s Billy Walker and his team.
+My first stop next morning was the almost out of the way Glendronach Distillery, recently taken over by BenRiach’s Billy Walker and 3glendronach_stillroomhis team.
 What followed (after a warming dram, as there was still a lot of snow lying around) was a fascinating tour by Alison, who really knows her stuff - one of the best in the business!
 I found the distillery and whiskies fascinating, well worth that little bit of effort to visit.
 The enthusiasm for the new business is very apparent, and we’re very much looking forward to stocking the new expressions.

 A gentle run round to Craigellachie calling in at Strathisla Distillery en route, now closed to visitors till Easter.
 Then with a little time in hand I visited ‘The Macallan’ visitor centre, where they were kind enough to give me a taste of 10 year old as I chatted to the helpful staff about the new developments taking place, such as the vast new bonded warehouses that are being constructed on the hillside above the distillery.